The Konmari Method: Tidying Sentimental Items

 Take a photo of things that are bulky or awkward to store

-The most important thing to remember when you’re decluttering sentimental items is that the item isn’t what’s important – it’s the memory.
-So, grab your phone and take a photo of your son’s bowling league trophy and then feel no guilt tossing it.
-As a bonus, you could even take artsy photos and display them in a gallery wall (something like this), so you can see the items all the time.
-It accomplishes the same thing, just takes up less space and, let’s be honest, probably looks nicer too.
+The most important thing to remember when you’re decluttering sentimental items is that the item isn’t what’s important.
+It’s the memory.
+So, grab your phone and take a photo of your son’s bowling league trophy!
+Then, feel no guilt tossing it.
+As a bonus, you could even take artsy photos and display them in a gallery wall (something like this).
+Then, you can see the items all the time.
+It accomplishes the same thing, just takes up less space.
+And, let’s be honest, probably looks nicer too.

 Choose just one item to keep from a collection

-If you have a collection of something that was gifted to you or even just a large grouping of sentimental items (like kid crafts, your old rock collection, or sentimental figurines that you’re no longer displaying), consider choosing a favorite and keeping only that one.
+If you have a collection of something that was gifted to you or even just a large grouping of sentimental items, consider choosing a favorite and keeping only that one.

 Create photo albums

 I recommend grabbing a couple of nice, sleek photo albums and storing them in there.
-A collection of pretty photo albums will look great sitting on any shelf in your home, and you’re much more likely to enjoy the photos that way.
+A collection of pretty photo albums will look great sitting on any shelf in your home!
+Plus, you’re much more likely to enjoy the photos that way.

 Photo books don’t have to just be for photos!